free5gc/free5gc.github.io/docs/index.md

 The free5GC is an open-source project for 5th generation (5G) mobile core networks.
 The ultimate goal of this project is to implement the 5G core network (5GC) defined in 3GPP Release 15 (R15) and beyond.

-Currently, the major contributors are from [NYCU](https://en.nycu.edu.tw/).
+Currently, the major contributors are from National Yang Ming Chiao Tung University ([NYCU]((https://en.nycu.edu.tw/))).
 Please refer to our roadmap for the features of each release.

 - The source code of the latest version free5GC can be downloaded from [here](https://github.com/free5gc/free5gc).
 - Follow our [LinkedIn page](https://www.linkedin.com/company/free5gc/) for getting the news about free5GC!